 Assets or liabilities arising under tax funding agreements with the tax consolidated entities are recognised as amounts receivable from or payable to other entities in the group.
-Details about the tax funding agreement are disclosed in note.

 (f) Leases

 Leases of property, plant and equipment where the group has substantially all the risks and rewards of ownership are classified as finance leases.
 Finance leases are capitalised at the lease's inception at the lower of the fair value of the leased property and the present value of the minimum lease payments.
 The corresponding rental obligations, net of finance charges, are included in other long term payables.
 Interest element of the finance cost is charged to the income statement over the lease period so as to produce a constant periodic rate of interest on the remaining balance of the liability for each period.